xmc811/GDE_RNA/README.md

 ---

-## File Upload
+### 3. File Upload

 The file upload section contains three options.
 By default, the option "Example" is selected.

 - Example - sample RNA-Seq data with 10 samples.
 - Upload - users can upload HTSeq-count output files, with one file per sample.
-- Select - a placeholder for further development.
+- Select - a placeholder for further development. (e.g.: a dedicated storage folder can be configured to allow users to select files/data if the app is hosted on a server).